At Pubcon, my presentation revealed much of Majestic’s own link strategy. This post covers that presentation.

 Some site can create many links from HUGE websites but the longevity or quality of traffic is short-lived.

 The REAL secret for Link building is Re(a)lationships.
-I suggested ten link building ideas in last year’s presentation and this year wanted to show how I personally have applied have a do zone of these ideas in Majestic SEO’s own marketing strategy.
+I suggested ten link building ideas in last year’s presentation and this year wanted to show how I personally have applied have a do zone of these ideas in Majestic’s own marketing strategy.

 - Last year I suggested offering testimonials.
 That very strategy generated a great marketing boost through our partnership with Raventools.